 Fresh ricotta literally tastes rich milk with just a hint of salty deliciousness.
 That flavor mixed with sweet roasted grapes is the best thing to happen since the cast of Full House announced it is making a netflix show called Fuller House.

 You can serve these little bites still warm from the oven or let the grape mixture hang out for a few hours before serving.
 It’s really up to you and no one will judge you.
 If you take these to a party just make sure you leave a few pieces aside for yourself.
 Nothing is worse than not getting a slice of what you brough #SadPanda

 - 1 pound seedless red grapes, removed from the stem

 - 6 pieces fresh thyme

 - Heavy pinch kosher salt

 - Fresh ricotta cheese

-Lay out toasted bread and spread each piece with desired amount of ricotta.
+- Lay out toasted bread and spread each piece with the desired amount of ricotta.
 I prefer around 1 tablespoons per slice.
-Top each slice with a spoonful of roasted grapes, a crack of fresh pepper and a few fresh thyme leaves if desired.
+Top each slice with a spoonful of roasted grapes, a crack of fresh pepper, and a few fresh thyme leaves if desired.